JacksonGrimm/Daily-CodeWars-API/README.md

 # Daily CodeWars Challenge API

-This is a API that gives you a daily codewars challenge using v1 Codewars API
+This API employs a web scraper on the https://www.codewars.com/ website to deliver a daily CodeWars challenge.
+The output is formatted as a JSON object, as illustrated below:

+Feel free to use this API to incorporate CodeWars challenges into your daily routine!

 ## Link
   ```curl
     https://codewarsapi.herokuapp.com/api/getDailyChallenge/